 In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 When Kansas was organized as a territory in 1854, the means of transportation west of the Mississippi River were extremely limited.
-Immigrants came by water from St. Louis to what is now Kansas City, Missouri.
+Immigrants came by water from St. Louis to Kansas City, Missouri.
 From that point, the trip westward toward the state’s interior had to be made with wagons over a country where even wagon roads had not yet been established.
 Under these conditions, the question of better transportation facilities was one that early engaged the attention of the Kansas pioneers.

 In 1834, 20 years before the passage of the Kansas-Nebraska Bill, Dr. Samuel K. Barlow of Massachusetts advocated building a railroad through the western country he had just visited.
 In a communication to the New York Courier and Inquirer three years later, Dr. Hartwell Carver suggested a railroad from the Mississippi River to the Pacific Coast, if possible, and at least to the head of navigation on the Columbia River.